Uploading a Blueprint

 - Select the YAML filename of the blueprint.
 This field refers to the .yaml file that contains the application topology.

-- Click Upload to upload the upload the blueprint package.
+- Click Upload to upload the blueprint package.

 Uploading a Blueprint using the Command Line